eswlo/beeFit-backend/README.md

 # beeFit
 beeFit is a full-stack, fitness tracking, and loyalty program Android app that aims to enhance omnichannel integration.

-Please refer to the README file in <a href="https://github.com/eswlo/beeFit-frontend" target="_blank">beeFit-frontend</a> for installation and relevant details.
+Please refer to the README file in [beeFit-frontend](https://github.com/eswlo/beeFit-frontend) for installation and relevant details.